petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/resolving-conflicts.md

 These conflicts occur when something in production uses the same unique value of a change made in the publication.
 This can be caused by any type of component that requires a unique value (e.g., a folder, url, role name).

 Consider the following example.
 Suppose you've added a new folder named "Marketing" to a publication, while a user in production creates a folder using the same name.
-Since folders in the same repo must have a unique name, attempting to publish your change will result in a duplication conflict.
+Since folders in the same repo must have a unique name, attempting to publish your change results in a duplication conflict.

 To resolve duplication conflicts, users can either edit the value in their publication, or discard their change.